arturlunardi/kaggle_tutorials/README.md

 # Kaggle Tutorials
-In this repository we will analyze some initial kaggle datasets.
+In this repository we will analyze some kaggle datasets.